zaphodbeeblebrox3rd/document_privacy/README.md

     python3 pdf_strip_metadata.py
     ```

+3. Profit.
+Look for your squeaky clean PDFs in the output_pdf directory.

 ## License

 This project is licensed under the unlicense.
 Feel free to use it, share it, do whatever you want with it but keep in mind the following: